openoms/bitcoin-tutorials/zfs/create-raspiblitz-zfs-disk.md

 ## Attach a new disk to an existing pool
-* can create a single zfs disk to mirror or a two-way mirror to a three-way mirror
+* by adding another disk can convert a single zfs disk pool to mirrorred pool or a two-way mirror to a three-way mirror
     ```
     # choose the existing disk from:
     zpool status
+    POOL_NAME=<pool name>
     EXISTING_DISK=<existing-disk-id>

     # choose the new disk id from:
+    # the tmlist of physical disks
     lsblk --scsi
+    # get the IDs
     ls -la /dev/disk/by-id
     NEW_DISK=/dev/disk/by-id/ata-<new-disk-id>

     # attach the new disk
-    zpool attach $EXISTING_DISK $NEW_DISK
+    zpool attach $POOL_NAME $EXISTING_DISK $NEW_DISK

-    # check - shoudl start to resilver as the new disk is added
+    # check - should start to resilver as the new disk is added
     zpool status
     ```